Duct Leakage Test in Bernards, NJ

 How a Duct Leakage Test Is Conducted

-To get started with a duct leakage test in Bernards, NJ, the technician will block every supply and return register except the main return or air handler.
-A specially calibrated fan, known as a duct blaster, is then attached to the opening.
-The purpose of this fan is to depressurize the duct system, creating the ideal conditions to identify where air is escaping.
+To commence a duct leakage test in Bernards, NJ, your technician will seal every supply and return register except the primary return or air handler.
+A duct blaster — a specially calibrated fan — is then connected to the opening.
+It depressurizes the duct system to expose areas where air is leaking.

-duct leakage test is efficient, mess-free, and completely non-intrusive for residents.
-Most tests in Bernards, NJ finish in 30 to 60 minutes, and the upgrades continue benefiting your home’s comfort and efficiency long after.
+duct leakage test is rapid, clean, and performed without inconvenience to residents.
+Most tests in Bernards, NJ are wrapped up in 30 to 60 minutes, with improvements that continue to boost comfort and efficiency for years.

 How to Measure Duct Leakage

 Duct leakage is assessed using cubic feet per minute (CFM) per 100 square feet of conditioned space.
 Your technician uses a nanometer to identify subtle pressure differences, helping determine how much air is leaking from the ducts.
-Understanding this number helps you detect inefficiencies, assess needed upgrades, and ensure your home complies with local energy code requirements in Bernards, NJ.
+Understanding this number helps you reveal problem areas, consider enhancement strategies, and validate that your home meets local energy code requirements in Bernards, NJ.

 Cost of Excessive Duct Leakage